Fane-Nathan/CAG-Project/INITIAL.md

-## FEATURE:
+## FEATURE: Cache-Augmented Generation (CAG) System with FastAPI Redis Server

-Implement a Cache-Augmented Generation (CAG) system integrated with a web crawler to create a dynamic, information-retrieval and processing pipeline.
-The system will use Google's `gemini-2.0-flash` model as its core intelligence.
+This feature implements a comprehensive Cache-Augmented Generation (CAG) system, leveraging a web crawler and a dedicated FastAPI Redis server to provide dynamic, information-retrieval, and processing capabilities.
+The system will utilize Google's `gemini-2.0-flash` model as its core intelligence.

 The primary workflow will be as follows:
 1. A web crawling component, built using the **`crawl4ai`** library, will fetch and extract clean, LLM-friendly markdown content from specified URLs.